pwoloszyn/MinLang/README.md

 The commands also work on foats.

-The "out" command the specified output and/or variables, so:
+The "out" command outputs the specified strings and/or variables, so:
 out "Hi!"
-would output the string "Hi!", you can also intermix wariables and strings together, like this:
+would output the string "Hi!", you can also intermix variables and strings together, like this:
 def x : "word2"
 out "word1" x "word2"
 would output "word1word2word3".
 You can also use next line "\n" or tab "\t", like so: